-At launch, the Value-Added Checking provider may charge an administrative or start-up fee.
+At launch, the Subscription (Value-Added) Checking provider may charge an administrative or start-up fee.
 This can be as high as $10,000, depending on available marketing and outreach options.
 This initial fee helps cover a portion of the marketing and training costs.

-Consider what a personalized mailing to all your account holders would cost your institution.
+Consider what TWO personalized mailings to all your account holders would cost your institution.

-While performing your due diligence amongst Value-Added Checking providers, please consider the following:
+While performing your due diligence amongst Subscription (Value-Added) Checking providers, please consider the following:

 - Menu of benefits

 With other paths for improving your checking solution exist, including Rewards and Interest Checking, we realize that a Subscription (Value-Added) Checking program is not for every financial institution.
 For those which believe it may be a fit, we are proud to offer Club Checking, the choice of over 600 banks and credit unions nationwide.

 Want to learn more about enhancing your institution’s checking?
 Feel free to read these articles:

 - What is Subscription (Value-Added) Checking and What are the Benefits?